 Funded by the Provost's Office, the University of Calgary Teaching and Learning Grants are designed to enhance students' learning experiences through the integration of teaching, learning and research.

-The grants support the development, implementation, critical examination and dissemination of innovative, evidence-based approaches to student learning.
-Application submissions are accepted through the Teaching and Learning Grants Program's D2L course.
+Specifically, they support the development, implementation, critical examination, and dissemination of innovative, evidence-based approaches to student learning in order to achieve the following goals: